 But to give up the rightful dominion of the Son of God, in order to avoid the imputation of seeking civil power, or rather to preserve ourselves from the inroads of one who seeks it on apostate grounds, is surely inconsistent, I do not mean in intention but in fact, with fidelity to the glory of the great Head of the Church, humbled for our sakes, and resulting (where taken as a principle of conduct) either in opposition, however mitigated or modified, or at least in the dread of the spiritual energies by which that kingdom of eternal blessing is maintained and promoted.
-Does not the system of Christian faith &#8220;assume the inherent right to establish itself in every country? &#8220;Is it not, by authority more than human, &#8220;essentially supreme in spiritual matters over all? &#8220;Are not both &#8220;prince and people bound to submit to its mandates, as to the great Head of the Christian Church?&#8221; And are not &#8220;they who refuse to do so rebels against a rightful sovereignty?&#8221; Are not all in truth and reality the subjects of its sway, whether they will acknowledge it or not?
+Does not the system of Christian faith "assume the inherent right to establish itself in every country?"
+Is it not, by authority more than human, "essentially supreme in spiritual matters over all?"
+Are not both "prince and people bound to submit to its mandates, as to the great Head of the Christian Church?"
+And are not "they who refuse to do so rebels against a rightful sovereignty?"
+Are not all in truth and reality the subjects of its sway, whether they will acknowledge it or not?
 And am I, because Satan has imitated this in an apostate earthly dominion carried on under its name, to give this up (could Satan wish better?) and to dwindle Christianity into a system harmonised with a particular community, for the purposes of its moral happiness?
 Is not the great authority of Christian faith as much relinquished by this as by anything else?
-It is surely, for this is the result&#8212; a strange way of opposing Satan&#8217;s wiles, to give up the claim and possession by which alone he can be overcome.
-The apostate dominion of the Papacy is not to be met therefore on the part of the Clergy, by calling the aid of the State to resist its temporal dominion, but by their overcoming the strong man armed as the active, forward ministers of Him who is stronger than he; not by waiting till they are attacked, as if their interests were the thing in question; but now that God has been pleased to shed| forth His Spirit, in their due places ministering the spiritual sword, by which they are called upon to deliver poor fellow-sinners from thraldom, going, and actively opening men&#8217;s eyes, and turning them from darkness to light, and from the power of Satan unto God, that they may receive the remission of sins, and an inheritance among them that are sanctified by faith in the Lord of glory.
+It is surely, for this is the result -- a strange way of opposing Satan's wiles, to give up the claim and possession by which alone he can be overcome.
+The apostate dominion of the Papacy is not to be met therefore on the part of the Clergy, by calling the aid of the State to resist its temporal dominion, but by their overcoming the strong man armed as the active, forward ministers of Him who is stronger than he; not by waiting till they are attacked, as if their interests were the thing in question; but now that God has been pleased to shed¦ forth His Spirit, in their due places ministering the spiritual sword, by which they are called upon to deliver poor fellow-sinners from thraldom, going, and actively opening men's eyes, and turning them from darkness to light, and from the power of Satan unto God, that they may receive the remission of sins, and an inheritance among them that are sanctified by faith in the Lord of glory.
 If this be not the place of the Clergy, what place have they?
 If they are not bound to establish Christianity wherever the Lord opens a

-| I do not alter anything, though the expression is incorrect.
+¦I do not alter anything, though the expression is incorrect.

 {11}